Robert Sarnoff

 Through the early 1970s, Sarnoff attempted to build RCA into a multinational conglomerate which included rental cars, carpet manufacturing, book publishing and sold frozen vegetables.
 Focus on RCA's core technology businesses waned and also resulted in the selling of their computer division at a massive financial loss.
 The company's new direction was not particularly successful, and RCA struggled during the 1973–1975 recession.

 After five years as chairman, a "palace revolt" by the board and senior RCA executives removed Sarnoff from the CEO position.
 After Sarnoff's unsuccessful tenure, RCA never recovered its former stature and was purchased by General Electric in 1986, which liquidated most of the company's assets.
-Sarnoff died in 1997 after a struggle with cancer.
+After a struggle with cancer, Robert Sarnoff died in 1997 at the age of 78.

 Early life

 Robert was born in New York City on July 2, 1918, the first of three sons of David Sarnoff.
 He went to private schools for his basic education and then attended the Phillips Academy for high school.
 In 1939 he graduated from Harvard University with a bachelor's degree in government and philosophy.

 After a year in Columbia Law School, Robert left to enter government service in the broadcasting arm of the Office of Strategic Services.
 A year later he was commissioned in the US Navy and served in the South Pacific during World War II.
 After the war, he took a series of positions in media, for a short time as the assistant publisher at The Des Moines Register and Tribune and then moving to Look Magazine.